Simon Lie joins the AIRINC/Plane Sciences Team

 Note, we also offer Insight and FAS training, the week before our Users Conference.
 Please sign up here.

-MARS (Memory Access Retrieval System) V1.0 Steering Committee Product Review
+MARS (Memory Access Retrieval System) Prototype Steering Committee Product Review

-MARS interfaces directly to a flight recorders' memory board to read the chips one by one instead of having to substitute the memory into a working flight recorder bench unit (aka Golden Chassis).
+The MARS prototype interfaces directly to a flight recorders' memory board to read the chips one by one instead of having to substitute the memory into a working flight recorder bench unit (aka Golden Chassis).
 MARS does not rely on the EEPROM status or the recorder firmware but reads the information directly from the memory chips to maximize the success of recovery from severely crash-damaged recorders.
-MARS V1.0 will be delivered to the Saudi AIB in September 2017.
-Pictured is the MARS Steering Committee after completing a function test of MARS V1.0 in anticipation of the delivery.
-MARS V1.0 handles seven solid state flight recorder types at the memory board/chip level.
-The Steering Committee is chaired by Ismail Kashkash, Engineering Director at the Saudi AIB who is holding the MARS V1.0 box.
+The first MARS prototype will be delivered to the Saudi AIB in September 2017.
+Pictured is the MARS Steering Committee after completing a function test of the MARS prototype in anticipation of the delivery.
+The MARS prototype handles seven solid state flight recorder types at the memory board/chip level.
+The Steering Committee is chaired by Ismail Kashkash, Engineering Director at the Saudi AIB who is holding the MARS prototype box.
 Also on the Steering Committee are Directors from the National Research Council of Canada and the Transportation Safety Board of Canada as well as Plane Sciences who is developing MARS under contract to AIB.

 Plane Sciences Spring 2017 Users Conference